- What is a needle?

 Malleable/annealed needles feature a 'soft' tube that allows some manipulation/bending of the shaft.
 This process is achieved by 'annealing' the tubing prior to connecting the hub.
 All Cadence Science needles are made from 304 stainless steel full hard tubing.
 Annealed / malleable needles can be ordered on a custom basis.

-Cadence is ISO 13485 and ISO 9001 certified and some of our Cadence Science products are also CE-marked.
+Cadence is ISO 13485 certified.
 Consult our Cadence Science catalog or call our customer service department for additional information.

 What are fine gauge needles?